 Recommended Further Reading

-For a more in-depth review of CIMs, NDAs and PSAs, see: Terminology and Documentation
+For a more in-depth review of CIMs and Purchase and Sale agreements, see: Terminology and Documentation